jboss-developer/jboss-developer-shared-resources/guides/CONFIGURE_POSTGRESQL.md

             </dependencies>
         </module>

-Configure the PostgreSQL Driver in the JBoss EAP Server
+Configure the PostgreSQL Driver in the Red Hat JBoss Enterprise Application Platform Server
 -----------------------------------------------------------

 You configure the PostgreSQL driver in the JBoss EAP server by running JBoss CLI commands.
 For your convenience, the quickstarts batch the commands into a `configure-postgresql.cli` script provided in the root directory of the quickstarts.